 Welcome to MCDS Title I

 Mountain Discovery has chosen to use its Title I revenue to implement a reading intervention program which helps students improve their phonics, decoding, and comprehension skills.
-Students in the program will receive 25 minutes of small group instruction Monday through Thursday.
+Students in the program will receive small group or one-on-one instruction Monday through Friday.

 Parent Involvement Policy